chaezenp/chaezenp.github.io/projects/ue4_scene_island.md

 Through Gameheads I learned Blender and Unreal Engine 4.
 Utilizing the free assets in the Unreal store, I created a scene of a floating island with an ancient tower that has since been overgrown.
 The story goes that the crystals have magical properties that allow the surrounding land to float into the air.

+When I got these free assets, the bottom of them were open.
+To fix this I duplicated the rocks and flipped them and grouped them together to make a full rock.